Expert Level Training Programs

-Getting ready for a CCNA interview can feel huge, but with the right preparation, you can show your networking skills with confidence.
+Getting ready for a CCNA interview can feel tough, but with the right preparation, you can show your networking skills with confidence.
 The Cisco Certified Network Associate (CCNA) certification is a big step toward a great career in networking, and doing well in the interview is very important.
-That’s why we’ve put together the top 30 CCNA interview questions and simple tips on how to answer them.
+That’s why we’ve put together the top 20 CCNA interview questions and simple tips on how to answer them.

 If you’ve recently finished a CCNA Course or want to brush up on your skills, this guide will help you understand the key topics.
 Use it to feel more prepared and ready to succeed!